Millennium Force: Lighting

 When the ride opened in 2000, Cedar Point chose High End Systems, headquartered in Austin, Texas, to light the ride.
 Rob Decker, Cedar Point's Corporate Director of Planning & Design, said that they thought they would have to mount multiple floodlights on the tower.
 However, they were able to install thirty EC-1 floodlights at the base of the lift hill structure which provided lighting throughout the ride's structure.
 Of the six main support towers, three had six EC-1s, and three towers had four EC-1s.
 The three tallest towers had another unit in the middle.

-Over the years, the lights were not maintained and grew noticeably dimmer.
 In 2012, Cedar Point introduced a nighttime show, Luminosity — Ignite the Night!, to "re-energize" the park at the end of the day.
 New LED lights from Sunrise, Florida-based Chauvet Professional were installed to illuminate the ride.
 Twenty COLORado Range and ten COLORado Ridge wash lights were installed at the base of the lift hill structure.